When you’re transitioning to the nomad lifestyle, it can be really hard to figure out how to make money on the road.

 Usually, a web designer uses a combination of HTML, CSS and existing themes to create a stylish and informative website.

-Web designers are in high demand, and its a job you can do with simply a computer and an internet connection.
+Web designers are in high demand, and it’s a job you can do with simply a computer and an internet connection.

 Become a Tax Preparer